 I once made a cake and forgot to put any sugar in it.
 It was awful.
 My mother ate it though.
 I think she felt obliged to, and sorry for me.
-I usually burn everything or get all stressy half way through making whatever it may be, and the other half has to escort me out of the kitchen (with a glass of wine) while he attempts to rescue my mess of a meal…
+I usually burn everything or get all stressy half way through making whatever it may be, and Chris has to escort me out of the kitchen (with a glass of wine) while he attempts to rescue my mess of a meal…

 There are, however, a few (simple) things I can make that actually taste pretty darn good (in my opinion anyway).

 My idea is to share with you some of these things because they are really simple and easy to make, even for none cooks like myself.
 They really are super simple and not overloaded with a gazillion ingredients (because I’m too scared to mess about too much), with the idea being that they can be thrown together in no time for a quick and easy tasty meal.